Feeling depressed, anxious or stressed? Try mood-boosting aromatherapy when you’re feeling down.

 Aromatherapy is the use of aromatic plant extracts and essential oils to promote physical and psychological wellbeing.
 These powerful botanicals are used worldwide in traditional medicine to help manage depression, anxiety, stress and insomnia.

-Could anti-anxiety cosmetics help boost your mood?
-While no studies have proven a direct link between the two, research has shown there are certain essential oils that may hold the key.
-Look for products that contain organic, high-grade essential oils from the list below.
+Research has shown there are certain essential oils that may be beneficial.
+If you’re incorporating aromatherapy into your personal care routine, Look for products that contain organic, high-grade essential oils from the list below.

 Top 7 Essential Oils for anxiety, stress, depression and insomnia